demarchi-github/DRRBFs-PU-Method/README.md

-Two routines are written in MATLAB environment to implement the DRRBFs-PU technique.
+There are two scripts in MATLAB that implement the DRRBF-PU (Direct Rational RBF Partition of Unity) method, for estimating the derivatives.

-Two files are "D_Rational_RBFs_PU_2D.m" and "D_Rational_RBFs_PU_2D.m".
+These scripts are "D_Rational_RBFs_PU_2D.m" and "D_Rational_RBFs_PU_2D.m".

-To get the results, the user can directly run "D_Rational_RBFs_PU_2D.m" (see also the comments type proposed in the file).
+To repriduce the results, the user can directly run "D_Rational_RBFs_PU_2D.m" (see also the comments type proposed in the file).

 Authors: Vahid Mohammadi 1, Stefano De Marchi 2